Zippy-boy/wire-pod/Troubleshooting.md

 3. Make sure wire-pod is running.

+4. `escapepod.local` must resolve to your wire-pod instance.

 ## Open an issue

 -   If you have an issue apart from these, feel free to open an issue.
 Note that I do not follow Discussions.